- Decide on a subject for

 your image . . . animal, tree, culturally significant symbol,

 it's up to you.
-We are happy to suggest ideas based on your region
+I am happy to suggest ideas based on your region

 -